hoprnet/uHTTP-lib/README.md

-# pHTTP-lib
+# u(nlinked)HTTP-lib

-p(rivate)HTTP library

-Provides common functionality shared across p(rivate)HTTP applications and modules.
+Provides common functionality shared across uHTTP applications and modules.

+## Using uHTTP network

+If you want to send traffic through uHTTP network, take a look at [Routing](ROUTING.md).